ludomal/STL/doc/comms/2018.11_-_ITU-T_SG12/README.md

 Maintaining the compatibility with very old compilers may also limit the level of code clean up that can be realized.

-## Incorporating more ITU-T Recommendations?
-*FOR ME THIS IS MIXING UP TWO SEPARATE ISSUES - G.191 as an open source software, which I think is the objective of this document, and then what other Recs could be included in the GitHub - but then as open source?
-(With all the IPR implications that it carries...).
-Maybe better addressed in separate documents?
-Or you propose to add the Recs below as part of the STL itself (not the openITU platform)*

-Should we consider incorporating more ITU-T Recommendations to the openitu GitHub repository?

-For example Recommendations ITU-T P.563, P.861, P.862 come with source code that could be easily ported to GitHub, subject to permission to publish code.

-There might be also interest in implementing the E.Model (Rec.
-ITU-T G.107).

 ## Addition test cases

 Additional test cases should be created to ensure that all compiled binaries are operating as expected.